Are you a first-time homebuyer? Welcome to the bottom of the “property market food chain”. I have been there before, and it is tough!

 Whenever, whereverForever, Forever We’re meant to be together I’ll be there and you’ll be near And that’s the deal my dear – Shakira

-It’s easy to fall in love with a property, think its perfect and that you need to have it at all costs…
+Looking for your forever home may cause you to fall in love with a certain property and make you think you have to have it at all costs.

 Agents are good at reading emotions and negotiating the last cent out of prospective purchasers.

-I’ll be honest, I’ve made this mistake before and trusted the real estate agent by sharing a little bit too much information – on one occasion I told the agent that I only had a small 5% deposit.
-And while I could never confirm that’s the specific reason I missed out on purchasing that property, the fact that the real estate agent knew that could allow them to prioritise an offer with a larger deposit (larger deposit means a higher chance of getting the loan approved) over mine.
+I’ve made this mistake before and trusted the real estate agent by sharing a little bit too much information.
+On one occasion, I told the agent that I only had a small 5% deposit.
+While I could never confirm that’s the specific reason I missed out on purchasing that property, the fact that the real estate agent knew that could allow them to prioritise an offer with a larger deposit—larger deposit means a higher chance of getting the loan approved—over mine.

 - Why are the vendors selling the property